 This method is a little easier with less steps involved.
 You don’t have to bother with washing your potatoes after slicing.
 It’s a little easier to julienne them and they will have a more uniform shape.
 They will cook for the same amount of time but at a lower temperature.

 You may even find you get more crispy fries with this method.
 I encourage you to find the way you prefer as your go to method.
 Have fun testing them out!Print

 BAKED SWEET POTATO SHOESTRING FRIES

 Sweet potatoes, a deliciously healthy and way to enjoy your fries.
-Includes two ways to make your shoestring fries.
+Recipe includes two ways to make your baked sweet potato shoestring fries.

 - 1 large sweet potato per person